 Any subjects who had a criminal conviction before their brain injury were excluded from the study.
-Researchers wanted to focus on individuals who had no criminal history before their brain injury but did have a criminal conviction after their injury, to see if the injury itself was involved in behaviour changes which may have led to this conviction.
-They also only looked at individuals whose criminal conviction was at least 12 months after their brain injury to allow for any resulting behavioural affects to occur.
+Researchers wanted to focus on individuals who had no criminal history before their brain injury but did have a criminal conviction after their injury, to see if the injury itself was involved in behavior changes which may have led to this conviction.
+They also only looked at individuals whose criminal conviction was at least 12 months after their brain injury to allow for any resulting behavioral effects to occur.

 A notable downfall in these measures is participants would only show on these hospital-based measures if they have received treatment for an episode of mental illness or substance misuse which had come to the attention of the authorities.

-In many instances, an individual can be suffering with mental illness without experiencing a hospital admission or similarly, enduring substance misuse without coming into contact with relevant agencies and organisations with regards to treatment and support.
+In many instances, an individual can be suffering from mental illness without experiencing a hospital admission or similarly, enduring substance misuse without coming into contact with relevant agencies and organizations with regards to treatment and support.
 While this method would have picked up on severe cases, many may be missed using this record check alone.

 The control subjects who had a criminal conviction but no actual brain injury were given a pseudo-traumatic brain injury date, matching the target subjects in terms of age and gender.
 This was to try and ensure the population control subjects could be as closely matched to the test subjects as possible in order to make any findings more valid and more directly comparable to the population in general.

-Analysis was completed through statistical modelling with univariable and multivariable Cox proportional hazard regression models.
+An analysis was completed through statistical modeling with univariable and multivariable Cox proportional hazard regression models.
 This allows for all data and potential other factors to be entered into the models and included within the analysis.
 Regression analysis is designed to search for correlations between variables, for example as one variable increases, does the other increase with it, decrease or stay the same?